cran-task-views/Databases/README.md

 models](https://en.wikipedia.org/wiki/Database_model) that they support.
 [Relational
 databases](https://en.wikipedia.org/wiki/Relational_database) became
 dominant in the 1980s.
-These model data as rows and columns in a series of tables with the use of [SQL](https://en.wikipedia.org/wiki/SQL) to express the logic for writing and querying data.
+The data in relational databases is modeled as rows and columns in a series of tables with the use of [SQL](https://en.wikipedia.org/wiki/SQL) to express the logic for writing and querying data.
+The tables are relational, e.g. you have a user who users your softwares and those softwares have creators and contributors.
 Non-relational databases became popular in recent years due to huge demand in storing unstructured data with the use of [NoSQL](https://en.wikipedia.org/wiki/NoSQL) as the query language.
+Users generally don't need to define the data schema up front.
+If there are changing requirements in the applications, non-relational databases can be much easier to use and manage.

 The content presented in this Task View are undergoing rapid changes in industries and academia.
 Please send any suggestions to the [task view